T2703/Assetto-Corsa-Tire-Temperature-App/README.md

 Running the app:
 - Install the app.
 - Extract the file.
-- Open up the Assetto-Corsa-Tire-Temperature-App folder.
+- Open up the Assetto-Corsa-Tire-Temperature-App-main folder.
 - Find the folder.
 - Find your AC directory.
 - Find the apps folders.